tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 --------------------

 First download the source tarball and then any signatures.
-There are several developers who are expected to produce signatures for a release. *At least two signatures should be verified*.
+There are several developers who are able to produce signatures for a release. *At least two signatures should be found and verified*.

 This statement, signed by the existing Tahoe release-signing key, attests to those developers authorized to sign a Tahoe release: